fs0ciety404/SNAPP/README.md

 1. Launch the SNAPP app on your iPhone.
 2. Pair your Apple Watch with your iPhone if not already done.
 3. Open the SNAPP app on your Apple Watch.
-4. On the iPhone screen, register with your phone number and allow push notifications, and contact access requet.
+4. On the iPhone screen, register with your phone number and allow push notifications, and contact access request.
 5. Send the contacts to the Apple Watch by doing a left slide on the contact while SNAPP is open on the Apple Watch.
 6. On the Apple Watch select the person you want, then touch the watch to make a custom vaibration.
 You can customize the haptic feedback parameters with your finger pressure and screen position.